For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 1. Benefits of front lighting

 Lighting somebody directly from the front can be flattering on lines and blemishes.
 The reason for this is that the light is coming directly at the person’s face, so there are no shadows.
-This is referred to as flat light.
+This is referred to as flat light in photography.

 It’s very different when lighting from the side as the light skims across the surface of the subject, highlighting any and all textures.